Lithuanian grammar: Past tense

 In the -ė conjugation type, the last stem consonant becomes palatalized.
 If the stem ends with a consonant -t or -d, in the 1st person of singular it becomes -č or -dž respectively: kęsti to suffer → kentė he suffered → kenčiau I suffered; melsti to beg → meldė he begged → meldžiau I begged.

 The accentuation of all persons always corresponds to the accentuation of the 3rd person.
-The only exception is when its accented syllable is penultimate (excluding the reflexive formant -si) and has a short vowel (bùvo – he was) or a rising tone (skaĩtė – he read, praũsėsi – he washed himself): in that case the 1st and the 2nd persons of singular move the stress to the ending: buvaũ, buvaĩ; skaičiaũ, skaiteĩ; prausiaũsi, prauseĩsi.
+The only exception is when its accented syllable is penultimate (excluding the reflexive formant -si) and has a short vowel (bùvo – he was) or a rising tone (skai̇̃tė – he read, praũsėsi – he washed himself): in that case the 1st and the 2nd persons of singular move the stress to the ending: buvaũ, buvai̇̃; skaičiaũ, skaitei̇̃; prausiaũsi, prausei̇̃si.

 Past iterative tense

 The basic meaning of this tense translates as "used to" in English.
 Its construction is simple: